AashishVishwakarma/Radware-react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+-In  this repo
+server folder for Backend nodejs src for react js

 In the project directory, you can run:
-Run      npm i for setup the project
+Run      npm i for setup the project both frontend and backend

 ### `npm i`

--In  this repo
-server folder for Backend nodejs src for react js
+1) in Radware-react folder
+2) also in Server folder

 ### `npm run start`
-- for Frontend in Radware-react folder
+- to run Frontend in Radware-react folder

 ### `node index.js`
-- for Backend in server folder
+- to run Backend in server folder

 The page will reload when you make changes.\
 You may also see any lint errors in the console.